madeindra/signal-setup-guide/signal-android/README.md

 8. Update `app/src/main/res/values/firebase_messaging.xml` according to value from `google-service.json`

 9. Update `ATTACHMENT_DOWNLOAD_PATH` and `ATTACHMENT_UPLOAD_PATH` in `libsignal/service/src/main/java/org/whispersystems/signalservice/internal/push/PushServiceSocket.java` by deleting ‘attachments/‘ so attachment will be uploaded in root ( / ).
+If you don't want the attachments to be uploaded to root bucket, check the FAQ part of this guide.

 10. Sync your project then build.